Surya117117/DATAFLOW/README.md

 ## ⭐ Final Note

-DATAFLOW is built with the vision of making **data access simple, fast, and accessible for everyone**, regardless of technical background.
+DATAFLOW is built with a simple vision:

+> Make large datasets easy to search, access, and use — for everyone.